zlsun/VisualAlgorithm/README.md

 # VisualAlgorithm

-My scolar project providing a visual way to show how algorithms works.
+My course project providing a visual way to show how algorithms works.

 ## Screenshots